 Friday, October 13 | 11:30 am-12:30 pm

-Becoming a Leader of Character—Dave Anderson
+Becoming a Leader of Character—Dave Anderson, MBA

 Dave Anderson is a second-generation West Point graduate and co-author of Becoming a Leader of Character.
 While many books focus on developing managerial competencies, most leadership failures are the result of a failure in character, not a failure in competence.
 But, just like how you don’t get in shape by reading a fitness magazine, you don’t become a leader of character by reading a book on character.
 You have to DO what you want to BE!
 Leaders of Character is a “workout plan” designed to develop 6 habits of character by providing small, daily exercises that strengthen your character muscles for the bigger character tests all leaders face.
-Dave Anderson’s plenary will shed light on new leadership strategies for thriving through transformation!
+Dave Anderson’s plenary will shed light on new leadership strategies for being bold and thriving through transformation!

 Saturday, October 14 | 11:30 am-12:30 pm

 Ten seconds.
 On a day usually measured by marathon times in hours, the 117th Boston Marathon, April 15, 2013, ended when 2 bombs detonated close to the finish line, 10 seconds apart.
 The race for recovery began moments later with first responders, timely transport, and acute trauma care success leading to the need for high-quality rehabilitation services for dozens of survivors.
 Dr. David M. Crandell, medical director of the amputee program at Spaulding Rehabilitation Hospital will present, “Crossing the Finish Line: How Rehabilitation Responders Made Boston Strong.”
 Whether they were first or last responders, physiatrists and rehabilitation professionals played critical roles and demonstrated how true interdisciplinary teams come together when an entire community has been affected.
 Dr. Crandell will discuss some of the unique rehabilitation challenges of taking care of multiple severely-injured patients under a national spotlight.
+Prior to Dr. Crandell's presentation will be our awards video, where the 2017 award winners will be acknowledged.

 Sunday, October 15 | 10 am-11:30 am